axlothecook/NBC-News/README.md

 # NBC-News
-saw a simple website in a penguiz0 video and decided to replicate it
+saw a simple website in a recent penguiz0 video and decided to replicate it